 - 1. The tree clearing works will include the following: - a.
 Surveying and staking roads and areas for tree clearing; - b.
 Clearing all trees from desired roadways, crane pads, laydown areas, component assembly areas, crane assembly areas, substation footprint; and - c.
 Proper management of removed vegetation. - 2.
-The civil works, will mainly consist of the following:

-- a.
-Construction of site roads, crane pads, and component assembly areas; - b.
+The civil works, will mainly consist of the following: - a.
+Construction of site roads, crane pads, and component assembly areas, which may require blasting; - b.
 Excavation, sand placement and backfilling of cable trenching, (in cooperation with the Electrical BOP Contractor); and - c.
 Reinstatement of all excavated areas using reserved topsoil, hay and hydroseed where necessary. - 3.
 The wind turbine foundation works will include the following: - a.
 Design of wind turbine foundations (design and construction done by separate contractors); - b.
 Excavation works for turbine foundations; - c.
-Construction of turbine foundations; and - d.
+Construction of turbine foundations, which may require a concrete batch plant on site; and - d.
 Backfilling post construction of reinforced concrete turbine foundations. - 4.
 The WTG works will include the following: - a.
 Pre-assembly works; - b.
 Erection of WTG towers; and - c.
 Install and commission the wind turbines and SCADA system. - 5.
 The electrical works will consist of the following: - a.
 Design of the electrical works; - b.
-Installation of site cabling including the underground and overhead 34.5kV collection system, WTG and trench grounding, and placing and terminating all the cables; and, - c.
+Installation of site cabling including the underground and overhead 34.5kV collection system, WTG and trench grounding, and placing and terminating all the cables; and, c.
 Installation of site substation and interconnection to existing grid and commissioning the electrical works.